 Today in baseball history:

 - 1919 - In a total of two hours and seventeen minutes, the Robins and Cubs split a doubleheader.
-In the opener, the Cubs blank Brooklyn, 2-0, in one hour and 10 minutes and in the nightcap it takes the Dodgers one hour and 7 minutes to shut out Chicago, 1-0.
-(1,3)
+In the opener, the Cubs blank Brooklyn, 2-0, in one hour and 10 minutes and in the nightcap it takes the Dodgers one hour and seven minutes to shut out Chicago, 1-0.
+(2)

-- 1961 - In a 9-2 defeat to the Cubs’ Dick Ellsworth, the Phillies drop their seventeenth consecutive game and for the eleventh straight time the opposing pitcher throws a complete game against the team.
-The last-place club will finish the season with a 47-107 record, 46 games behind the league-leading Reds.
-(1,3)
+- 1961 - In a 9-2 defeat to the Cubs’ Dick Ellsworth, the Phillies drop their 17th consecutive game and for the 11th straight time the opposing pitcher throws a complete game against the team.
+(2)